-Before we go further, I thought it might be beneficial to outline my own story of transitioning out of law and into work I absolutely love.
+I thought it might be beneficial to outline my own story of transitioning out of law and into work I absolutely love.

 I built a portfolio career through necessity rather than choice, but now I wouldn’t change it for the world!

 I had enjoyed an outwardly ‘successful’ legal career, culminating in a senior role with Sky Sports in the UK.
-But I knew that it wasn’t giving me the fulfilment I saw my friends enjoyed in other careers and lifestyles.
+But I knew that it wasn’t giving me the fulfilment I saw my friends enjoy in other careers and lifestyles.

 This gave me one day a week to learn about and plan for the property business that I really wanted to set up.
-In the early days, I even bought and sold things on eBay to boost my savings.
+In these early days, I even bought and sold things on eBay to boost my savings.

 Later, while running my property business and starting a coaching business, I took a directorship in an e-commerce company.